hackmanser/climate/without-hot-air/src/chap23.md

 ## New coal technologies

-Stanford-based company [<span class="websitetitle">www.directcarbon.com</span>](http://www.directcarbon.com/) are developing the *Direct Carbon Fuel Cell*, which converts fuel and air directly to electricity and CO<sub>2</sub>, without involving any water or steam turbines.
+Stanford-based company [www.directcarbon.com](http://www.directcarbon.com/) are developing the *Direct Carbon Fuel Cell*, which converts fuel and air directly to electricity and CO<sub>2</sub>, without involving any water or steam turbines.
 They claim that this way of generating electricity from coal is twice as efficient as the standard power station.

 ## When’s the end of business as usual?